alexvking/Pyklon/README.md

 Right now, Pyklon does not store any statistics about played games.
 A future update could track wins, losses, and the best time to finish.

+Scoring (Standard Windows) may be added in a future version.

 Version History and Release Notes
 ---------------------------------

+5/25/15 VERSION 1.3
+- Added solve functionality

 5/23/15 VERSION 1.2
   - Added undo support